xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 14. For the **value** field, select the **Status code** parameter.
 Make sure the operator is set to **is equal to**, then enter **200** in the second value field.

-    > NOTE: This evaluates the status code returned from the ExportLicensePlates function, which will return a 200 code when license plates are found and exported.
+    >**Note**: This evaluates the status code returned from the ExportLicensePlates function, which will return a 200 code when license plates are found and exported.
 Otherwise, it sends a 204 (NoContent) status code when no license plates were discovered that need to be exported.
 We will conditionally send an email if any response other than 200 is returned.

     ![The first Condition field displays Status code.
 The second, drop-down menu field displays is equal to, and the third field is set to 200.](images/Hands-onlabstep-by-step-Serverlessarchitectureimages/media/image89.png 'Condition fields')